JGiles03/Project-Delta/planning/ideas.md

 As a parent, I want to create and share lists of recommended places, so that other families can benefit from my experiences.

-As a parent, I want to be able to report inaccurate or otdated informatuon about a venue, so that teh platform remains trustworthy and reliable
+As a parent, I want to be able to report inaccurate or outdated information about a venue, so that the platform remains trustworthy and reliable

 As a venue owner, I want to add and update details about my venue — age suitability and facilities — so that parents can see how child-friendly it is and choose to visit with confidence.